-&lt;sup>6 For the use of these terms by Luke, see Richard N. Longenecker, "The Acts of the Apostles," in The Expositor's Bible Commentary, Vol. 9 (Grand Rapids: Zondervan, 1981), pp. 468-69.

-This should sound vaguely familiar if you know the earlier chapters of Acts.
-Luke is, no doubt, drawing a parallel here between the ministry of Peter and that of Paul.
-What Peter had done in the Jerusalem temple before watching Israel (Acts 3:1 ff.), Paul is doing here before the Gentiles.
-The reference to bold preaching supported by signs and wonders occurs not only here, but also in Iconium (Acts 14:1 ff.).
-In both cases, Paul proclaims the gospel of Jesus Christ and God himself confirms the content of the preaching by the miraculous signs that follow.
-The parallels to Peter healing the man crippled from birth and Paul doing the same here in Lystra, serves to put Paul on the same footing as Peter, and the mission to the Gentiles on the same footing with the original work in Jerusalem, especially in the accounts we find in Acts 3-4.7 Thus God confirms the truth of his word as proclaimed by Paul when the lame man stands up at Paul's command, jumps around and begins to walk.
+6 For the use of these terms by Luke, see Richard N. Longenecker, "The Acts of the Apostles," in The Expositor's Bible Commentary, Vol. 9 (Grand Rapids: Zondervan, 1981), pp. 468-69 preaching supported by signs and wonders occurs not only here, but also in Iconium (Acts 14:1 ff.).
+In both cases, Paul proclaims the Gospel of Jesus Christ and God himself confirms the content of the preaching by the miraculous signs that follow.
+The parallels to Peter healing the man crippled from birth and Paul doing the same here in Lystra, serves to put Paul on the same footing as Peter, and the mission to the Gentiles on the same footing with the original work in Jerusalem, especially in the accounts we find in Acts 3-4.8 Thus God confirms the truth of his Word as proclaimed by Paul when the lame man stands up at Paul's command, jumps around and begins to walk.
 This serves to confirm the legitimacy of the Gentile mission, a point that will be especially germane in the debate that takes place in the next chapter (Acts 15).